 The integrated Intel HD graphics for graphics intensive applications delivers exceptional 3D, 2D and video capabilities.
-It supports DVI-I and VGA interfaces.
+It supports 3 display outputs; HDMI and 2 DVI-I interfaces.

 DVI (Digital Visual Interface) is a form of video interface technology made to maximize the quality of flat panel LCD monitors and modern video graphics cards.
 Data is transmitted using the TMDS (Transition Minimized Differential Signaling) protocol, providing a digital signal from the PC's graphics subsystem to the display.